rehierl/abstract-properties/02-x-mathematics/05-2-document-trees/1-0-child-order.md

 <!-- ======================================================================= -->
 ## implicit vs. explicit child order

-In cases where a child order is defined based upon dedicated child nodes (such as in binary trees), or based upon a plane tree (such as a document tree), the corresponding child order can be described as being **explicit** or **persistent**.
+In cases where a child order is defined based upon dedicated child nodes (such as in binary trees), or based upon a plane tree (such as a document tree), the corresponding child order can be described as **explicit** or **persistent**.

-If, in contrary to that, the child order is a mere consequence of our inability to read/write trees with no child order whatsoever, then the corresponding child order can be described as being **implicit** or **temporary**.
+If, in contrary to that, the child order is a mere consequence of our inability to read/write trees with no child order whatsoever, then the corresponding child order can be described as **implicit** or **temporary**.

-Note that the latter includes those orders that result from randomly iterating over the child nodes of a tree that has no such child order.
+Note that the latter includes those orders that result from randomly iterating over the nodes of a tree that has no explicit child order.
 That is because such a temporary order must be understood to have no further meaning.